 Far and Away vs. P.S.
 I love you

 Like most girls, Ireland holds a piece of my heart… and so it would seem any romance with Ireland would be the real deal.
 Not the case, not the case.
 While P.S.
 I Love You brings the waterworks, it isn’t in a good hormonal-cleanse sort of way.
-Nope, it’s in a cry ‘til your sick way.
+Nope, it’s in a cry ‘til your sick sort of way.
 And nobody needs to do that.
 Watch a real love story– not the heartbreak of one.
 Also, it’s one of the actually good Tom Cruise films.

 Pride and Prejudice vs. Lost in Austen